jamuszyn/golem-task-API-docs/source/index.html.md

 ---
-title: API Reference
+title: Golem Task API

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
+  - protobuf

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>
+  - <a href='https://docs.golem.network'>Main documentation</a>

 includes:
   - errors